gcallah/BookReviews/schroeder.md

 Furthermore, at least in this book, I see a little evidence that S was actually a
-conservative: from the opinions expressed in it, I would guess that he was what I would call a "conservative progressive": meaning that he is fundamentally aligned with progressive goals, but is a strong believer in prudence and caution in achieving them.
+conservative: from the opinions expressed in it, I would guess that he was what I would call a "cautious progressive," meaning that his worldview is fundamentally progressive, but he recommends exercising prudence and caution in realizing it.
 For example, in the last essay in this book, "An Organized Hyporcrisy," he comes out strongly against the Republican Party as he found it at that time (2016). of course, the Republican Party is far from a pure embodiement of conservative principles (however one might conceive them), but, despite its flaws,  it would still appear closer to conservatives' hearts than was the Democratic Party.
-But perhaps there is evidence elsewhere, that I am not aware of, the demonstrates that he actually is a conservative.

-## A Just, Unnecessary War

-"the increasing usefulness of the United Nations and its agencies" 6-7

-## The New World Order: A Historical Perspective
+And to be fair to the claim of conservatism, S does, at several places in the book, argue against utopianism.

+The original publication dates of these essays range, as the title indicates, from 1991 to 2016.
+The opening essay, "A Just, Unnecessary War," argues that, while the First Gulf War was a just war, there was a better way to proceed: continuing the sanctions regime.

+In his essay, "The New World Order: A Historical Perspective," S. discusses the term that was popular at the time of the first Bush administration.
+He sees it as part of a longer trend towards improved international relations, and claims that "a new era in international relations has emerged since World War II" (24).
+Here S's progressive character comes through clearly, as he cites things like the "permanent pacification of Western Europe" (how does he know it is permanent?) and "the dismantling of the great European colonial empires" as signs of this new era.

 "a failure to uphold the rule of law in critical areas will encourage